 Under a manufacturing licence and supply agreement, we have granted Novogen a sublicence to manufacture and supply phenoxodiol to us in its primary manufactured form for both the OVATURE clinical program and phenoxodiol's ultimate commercial use.
-Novogen has taken the strategic decision not to manufacture commercial scale Active Pharmaceutical Ingredients (API) for cancer drugs, including phenoxodiol, as these can be more economically supplied by third parties with particular expertise in this area.
-We have contracts with third parties to validate the developed scalable manufacturing method to ensure that sufficient quantities of phenoxodiol can be manufactured in compliance with cGMP (Current Good Manufacturing Practices) and to complete the analytical and stability work necessary for a New Drug Application ("NDA") submission.
-An NDA will be submitted if the Phase III study is successful, and approval of the NDA is required to market phenoxodiol.
-We will need to arrange similar contracts in the future to secure the supply of NV-196 and NV-143.
+Novogen has taken the strategic decision not to manufacture large scale Active Pharmaceutical Ingredients ("API") for cancer drugs, including phenoxodiol, as these can be more economically supplied by third parties with particular expertise in this area.
+We have entered into contracts with third parties to ensure that sufficient quantities of phenoxodiol can be manufactured in compliance with cGMP (Current Good Manufacturing Practices), to supply the necessary quantities of API for the OVATURE trial.
+We will need to arrange similar contracts in the future to secure the supply of triphendiol and NV-143.